JoannaMania/SQL_for_Data_Analysis/README.md

 # Projects and Challenges

-Aggregates:
+Aggregates projects:
-- Metropolitan Museum of Art
+- [Metropolitan Museum of Art]
+- How to Hack Hacker News